solv-finance-dev/solv-ic-market-projects/Auction.md

 A decentralized multi-chain infrastructure that supports NFT auctions, NFT stores creation & operations, and social token issuance and token sales.

-- Bounce Decentralized: A decentralized open platform where anyone can create and participate in various types of auctions.
+\-Bounce Decentralized: A decentralized open platform where anyone can create and participate in various types of auctions.

-- Bounce Certified: Community curated token issuance & sales for selected high-quality projects offering options for KYC, whitelisting, lotteries, and more.
+\-Bounce Certified: Community curated token issuance & sales for selected high-quality projects offering options for KYC, whitelisting, lotteries, and more.

-- Bounce fangible: A blockchain-based Shopify for digital art, music, and more.
+\-Bounce fangible: A blockchain-based Shopify for digital art, music, and more.